GadgetAngel/Voron2.4_My_Build_Log/README.md

 You can view an even higher resolution image when you view the PDF in your browser by clicking on the filename ["Voron_2.4_Tool_Head_PCB__Wiring_Harness_400ppi.pdf"](https://github.com/GadgetAngel/Voron2.4_My_Build_Log/blob/main/Wiring_Harness_Diagram/Voron_2.4_Tool_Head_PCB__Wiring_Harness_400ppi.pdf) and then hit the download button.

-## Located in the "Electronics_Case_Wiring_Diagram" directory you will find the wiring diagram for the electronics case for QUEEN:
+## "Electronics_Case_Wiring_Diagram" directory you will find the wiring diagram for the electronics case for QUEEN:

 This is the electronics wiring diagram I developed for my Voron 2.4 build: